 Now once you have your categories and tags structure in place, you can start uploading WordPress PDFs to Document Library Pro.

-How to upload PDF files to WordPress
+How to upload PDF files to the WordPress PDF library

 There are five different ways you can upload PDFs to WordPress.
-All of them are pretty easy, and you can go with the method that works best for you.
+All of them are pretty easy, and you can go with the method that works best for you:

 - Select PDF files from the Media Library